Flow Builder's in-product previewer is a great way to get an idea of how your flow works, but it doesn’t show things like:

 - Open the private browser window again, making sure to use the same browser, and without clearing your cache.

-- Enter a message, and note the difference in how Answer Bot responds.
+- Enter a message, and note the difference in how the bot responds.

 Testing automatic translation

 Automatic translation allows agents to communicate with customers even if they are using different languages.
 The translation feature is enabled in the Agent Workspace.
 You can see how automatic translation works from both the agent and customer perspectives.
-See Supporting multilingual flows and Translating conversations in the Zendesk Agent Workspace for more information.
+See Supporting multilingual botsand Translating conversations in the Zendesk Agent Workspacefor more information.

 To test automatic translation

-- Create your flow, as described in the sections above, ensuring autotranslation is enabled.
+- Create your bot, as described in the sections above, ensuring autotranslation is enabled.

 - Change your browser language to the language you want to preview in.
 You can use a plugin like the Locale Switcher extension for Chrome.

-- Open your flow, refresh the page, and type “start over” to load the latest bot.
+- Open your bot and refresh the page.
 Note that this won’t work if you already have a conversation with an agent open.